 Chelsea and Arsenal are both represented in UEFA’s best ever team from the Under-21 European Championships – will any player from this year’s tournament make the cut in the future?

-Marco Asensio and Saul Niguez have both enjoyed excellent tournaments for Spain this year – scoring brilliant hat-tricks – but they will have to go on to become something special to work their way into this XI.
+Marco Asensio and Saul Niguez have both enjoyed excellent tournaments for Spain this year, but they will have to go on to become something special to work their way into this XI.

-In 2015, UEFA named their all-time best XI from previous tournaments, and it is obviously something special.
+In 2015, UEFA named their all-time best XI from previous tournaments, and it’s a bit special.

 A member of the triumphant Germany side of 2009 which went on to form the backbone of the team that won the 2014 World Cup, Neuer had made his senior debut just two weeks before dropping back down to the Under-21s for the European Championships eight years ago.

 His performances at that tournament, where he conceded only one goal (to Jack Rodwell, trivia fans), confirmed his unique goalkeeping talent and led to Bayern Munich declaring their interest, though he went on to remain with Schalke for a further two seasons.

 A total of 74 senior caps, five league titles, a World Cup and a Champions League suggest he’s definitely lived up to the hype.

 It’s actually quite hard to imagine Ivanovic was ever young, but the former Chelsea stalwart Ivanovic impressed in three tournaments, reaching the final in 2004 and 2007, while scoring in a crucial victory over Portugal as Serbia and Montenegro reached the semi-finals in 2006.

 At the 2007 tournament, Serbia’s clash with England descended into chaos and numerous brawls.
 Ivanovic obviously liked what he saw and moved to Stamford Bridge six months later.